-If your child or you as a student are spending long hours on a mobile phone, I would suggest you use any of the best apps for students in 2022.
-These apps can help learn a lot of things and add that punch to your education.
+If your child or you as a student are spending long hours on a mobile phone, I would suggest you use any of the best apps for students in 2023.
+These apps can help you learn a lot of things and add that punch to your education.

-To ensure that children of all ages can benefit, I am including apps that are useful for toddlers that can use a mobile phone to college students.
+To ensure that children of all ages can benefit, I include apps that are useful for toddlers that can use a mobile phone for college students.
 That way, parents can also use some of these apps for their kids.

 Most of these apps are free to download and use.
 However, in some cases, the premium versions could cost some membership fees.
 In such cases, you will get a premium service through these apps, such as advanced lessons.

 Duolingo is an app that aims at helping people to learn a foreign language.
 There’re several languages that you can learn on Duolingo.
 These include German, Spanish, French, Russian, and Japanese.
 Of course, these are basic lessons and you can learn some conversational terms for everyday use through this app.

 From math to history, complex science subjects to English, you can learn everything from Khan Academy.
 This is one of the best apps for school education.
 There’re countless free resources available for every student.
 And for premium membership, you can get advanced courses in each subject of your curriculum.
 This app is a must for school and college students.

 If you want to give your child some preschool training and ensure they stay ahead of the class, check ABCmouse.com.
 You can access this excellent learning resource as a website or an app.
 While both are available free of cost for a period of 30 days, you will have to buy their membership at $10 per month.
 This app and website consist of puzzles, games, and fun learning systems for your kids.